scriptpapi/scikit-CP/README.md

 In *Atom*, this would be by going to Settings > Install tab > and then searching for the package.

-You can also just install the package to your environment using pip3:
+You can also just install the package to your environment using pip:
 ```
 $pip3 install scikit-CP
 ```